NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

 #.
 After TensorFlow's dependencies are installed, clone the source of the
-   `ngraph-tensorflow`_ repo to your machine; this is the required fork for this integrationt.
+   `ngraph-tensorflow`_ repo to your machine; this is the required fork for this integration.
 Many users may prefer to use a Python virtual env from here forward:

    .. code-block:: console